Medical Power Supplies

 Where are medical power supplies used?

-Medical power supplies are used in electrical medical equipment in hospitals and home care.
+Medical power supply units are used in electrical medical equipment in hospitals and home care.
 They can be either internal or external supplies and either AC/DC or DC/DC.
 Depending on the application, different medical power supplies will be needed and different specifications will need to be met.

-Hospitals need to be equipped with a wide range of electrical medical equipment in order to care for a wide range of patients.
-Medical equipment for a hospital can include devices such as heart rate monitors, ventilators, incubators, x-ray machines and CT scan machines, just to name a few.
+Hospitals need to be equipped with a wide range of electrical medical devices in order to care for a wide range of patients.
+Medical equipment for a hospital can include devices such as heart rate monitors, blood pressure monitors, ventilators, incubators, x-ray machines and CT scan machines, just to name a few.
 Medical power supplies play a vital role in helping this equipment functioning and working properly.

 Medical equipment for home care will typically be smaller in size and more suited to individual care than hospital grade equipment.
 Home medical equipment can include devices such as portable ventilators, sleep apnea machines, hearing aids, and different types of monitors and meters.
 Power supplies are used to keep these medical electronic devices running and can be found internally in devices or externally as chargers.

-Who can design your military power supply?
+Who can design your medical power supply?
 Why is Wall the best choice?

 As a medical power supplier, Wall Industries is here to ensure the highest quality supply for your medical application.
 We have standard open frame, wall mount, and desktop medical grade power supplies if AC/DC is needed, as well as surface mount and through hole options for DC/DC.
 We also offer extensive custom capabilities and have many years of experience designing highly efficient power sources that meet IEC 60601.
 Whether a medical supply is needed for hospital or home use, Wall can find something that will fit your specifications.
 Explore our solutions or get in touch with us today.